 7.You might find that your investment not only keeps pace with inflation, but outpaces it.
 A novel concept indeed, especially when you compare property with other ‘investments’ like cash savings and many stocks and shares.

-8.Right now, the government doesn’t seem to want you to invest in property anymore.
+8.Right now, it seems that the government doesn’t seem to want you to invest in property anymore.

 If there’s ever a reason to keep on investing in property – making a sensible choice of property investments and buying at the right price – this really must be it.